 Each connection state contains a sequence number, which is maintained separately for read and write states.
-The sequence number must be set to zero whenever a connection state is made the active state.
+The sequence number MUST be set to zero whenever a connection state is made the active state.
 Sequence numbers are of type uint64 and may not exceed 2^64-1.
-A sequence number is incremented after each record: specifically, the first record which is transmitted under a particular connection state should use sequence number 0.
+Sequence numbers do not wrap.
+If a TLS implementation would need to wrap a sequence number, it must renegotiate instead.
+A sequence number is incremented after each record: specifically, the first record transmitted under a particular connection state MUST use sequence number 0.